mitty4/mitty4/README.md

 ### 🏃 Where I'm Going...
 - - - -
-   - I am interested in joining a small company that fosters continual growth in the healthcare or IT industry and makes use of data in it's decision making.
+   - I am looking to join a small company that fosters continual growth in the healthcare or IT industry and makes use of data in it's decision making.
+However, I am open to discussing any opportunity.

 <!--